 In Jonathan Lethem’s new novel Chronic City, he leaves his familiar Brooklyn haunts and enters the anonymous Upper East Side, where the moneyed and the mundane co-exist.
 The book’s overarching theme is deciphering between the real and the fake, and in the process Lethem blends together unreal moments from the city’s recent past (remember the maple syrup incident?), with fantastical elements that don’t seem so far-fetched (like a “war-free” edition of The New York Times).
 But the characters are Lethem’s most memorable creations to date, particularly his two central figures.
 Chase Insteadman is the wealthy star of a syndicated sitcom whose life is devoid of stimulus until he meets Perkus Tooth, a pot smoking, pop culture know-it-all more concerned with obscure films than anything material.
-We asked Lethem, who reads tonight at Fort Greene’s Greenlight Bookstore, about the inspiration for the book, the real-life Perkus Tooths, and his favorite TV shows.
+We asked Lethem, who reads tonight at Fort Greene’s Greenlight Bookstore, about the inspiration for the book, the real-life Perkus Tooths, and how the Great Recession reshaped New York.

 But did you have the idea of writing a novel about Manhattan before, say, Motherless Brooklyn?